MENU

 Introduction

-Formatted labels are available to you as of version 6.0 of RGraph for both canvas and svg charts and allow you to specify a single template string as the label which has certain macros in it and RGraph will replace those macros with the correct values.
+Formatted labels are available to you as of version 6.0 of RGraph for both canvas and SVG charts and allow you to specify a single template string as the label which has certain macros in it and RGraph will replace those macros with the correct values.

-Label templates are very similar to tooltip templates in their appearance albeit with fewer macros available to them (because only strings are permitted - not html).
+Label templates are very similar to tooltip templates in their appearance albeit with fewer macros available to them (because only strings are permitted - not HTML).

 Here's an example of a chart that uses label templates.
 In the download archive there's a demo called demos/activity-radial2.html which shows off label templates to good effect.
 It's not by any means a complicated demo - but it's effective.